emuro/gene_length/README.md

 - protCodGenes_taylorLaw.ipynb and proteins_taylorLaw.ipynb: the observed Taylor law in the distributions of lengths for the different species (variance vs mean in $log_{10}$ representation).
 That is, Fig. 2
 - relation_proteins_protCodGenes_lengths.ipynb.
 Threshold in the relationship between mean protein and protein coding gene lengths for the different species for which we have records in both proteins and protein coding genes.
 See Fig. 3.
 - rho_nCDS_within_protCodGenes_lengths.ipynb.
 Second-order phase transition in the density of non-coding sequences within protein coding genes.
 Each dot represents a single species for which we have records in both proteins and protein coding genes, see Fig. 4
+- allowed_states.f.
+It calculates the allowed states of Fig. 4.

 #### suppl_work
 - merged_taylorLaw.ipynb.
 The observed Taylor law in the merged set, for the different species for which we have records in both proteins and protein coding genes (variance vs mean in $log_{10}$ representation).
 This is an extension of Fig. 2.